AisyahSyahirah/TutorManagement/README.md

     2. Nur aisyah Syahirah binti Osman 1819266

 ### Introduction
-    Our application is an intermediary between tutors and the student.
+    Our application is an intermediary platform between tutors and the student.
 Students can find a tutor that teach the subjects they need improvement with.
 In the application, we provide the details of the tutors such as the name and contact number as well as the subjects they are teaching.
 From there, the students will contact the tutors and deal further about the teaching and the payment.

 ### Objectives